image-forge.net

 RoleResponsibility

-Forge adminRuns server setup, license, storage, access, backup, and support evidence
+Forge adminInstalls the server and manages license, storage, access, optional network boot, backup, and support evidence

 Bench technicianBoots machines, runs diagnostics, capture, deploy, and collects logs